Deputy Sheriff Career Opportunities

 Defined as a Peace Officer within the Criminal Code of Canada, you will be required to be physically fit and pass firearms and force options training on a yearly basis.

 Competent with computers, you are able to keyboard with speed and accuracy with a minimum of 25 words per minute, you have Grade 12 education or equivalent, you possess sound problem solving, decision making, and teamwork and conflict resolution skills.
 You have an unrestricted class 4 driver’s licence and First Aid Certificate with CPR-C. You have excellent written and verbal communication skills and remain calm during tense situations.
 You are also dedicated, motivated, and committed to making a difference.
-For more information about this role, please read the Deputy Sheriff Job Description (DOCX,647KB).
+For more information about this role, please read the Deputy Sheriff Job Description (PDF,647KB).

 Application Process Update